Regular walking can help you maintain a healthy lifestyle and remain independent.

 - Improving your strength and reducing your risk of falls

-- Lowering your risk of heart disease, stroke, cancer, and diabetes
+- Lowering your risk of heart disease, stroke, high blood pressure, cancer, and type 2 diabetes

 - Improving your mood and reducing anxiety and depression